 Ernest Hides grew up in Sheffield where, during his teenage years, he worked as an apprentice printer.
 In 1913 at the age of 21, he left his home and family for a new life in Australia.
-Upon arriving in Australia Ernest continued his trade settling near Sydney.
-However, less than a year after arriving in Australia the First World War broke and Hides enlisted with the 4th Battalion.
+Upon arrival he continued his trade settling in Leichardt near Sydney.
+However, less than a year later the First World War broke out and Ernest enlisted with the 4th Battalion Australian Army.

-Hides and the 4th Battalion fought in the Battle of Lone Pine, a diversionary attack on the entrenched Turkish position, and records suggest that he was killed some time between the 6th and 9th of August 1915.
+Records suggest that Ernest was killed some time between the 6th and 9th of August 1915.

-Hides is buried in Johnston’s Jolly Cemetery, a Commonwealth War Graves Commission in Gallipoli, and is commemorated at the Australian War Memorial in Canberra, a War Memorial in Fulwood, Sheffield and here on the family memorial at Wardsend Cemetery.
+He is buried at Johnston’s Jolly, a Commonwealth War Graves Commission cemetery in Gallipoli, and is commemorated at the Australian War Memorial in Canberra, the War Memorial in Fulwood in Sheffield and here on the family memorial at Wardsend Cemetery.